openresearchyork/Pure_SciVal_compare/README.md

 -	use any filters you want to create your custom pure file
 -	file must be called ‘Pure.csv’ (case sensitive)
 -	must contain fields ‘Title’, 'Journal title', ‘DOIs  Digital Object Identifiers ‘, (case sensitive, these are current default pure field names)
--	Fields with more than one output should be set to ‘wide preview’ using the pipe operator (|) to separate items
+-	Fields with more than one output (e.g. DOI) should be set to ‘wide preview’ using the pipe operator (|) to separate items
 2. SciVal data is an export of the publication list from the overview module:
 -	Choose the University of York as your entity, or else a researcher group (e.g. ‘Faculty of Social Sciences’) from 2nd entity on left panel (A)
 -	Switch on the home institution filter (B) (for researcher groups only)